sbekti/broadcastd/README.md

 ## TODOs
 - Handle 2FA login.
-- Add a dashboard for displaying the overall status.
-- Add a page that displays live comments.
 - Add an option to provide own IGTV thumbnail.
 - Post a pinned comment near the 60-min mark to indicate the live will continue after a restart.
-- Make overall code more robust and fault-tolerant.
 - Publish viewer count metrics to Prometheus endpoint.

 ## Pull Requests